Drug-Free Communities Support Program

 Office of National Drug Control Policy (ONDCP) receives funding for the DFC Program from Congress through the Drug Free Communities Act of 1997 (Public Law 105-20) to provide support to community-based coalitions that have formed to address local youth substance use and its related consequences.
 The DFC Program was reauthorized through ONDCP’s Reauthorization Act of 2006 (Public Law 109-469).
 The latest reauthorization extends the program until 2012.
 Since 1998, ONDCP has awarded more than 2,000 DFC grants.
 Grants have been awarded to communities from every region in the nation and include rural, urban, suburban, and tribal communities.

-The DFC Program is overseen by ONDCP, with day-to-day management conducted by Project Officers (Center for Substance Abuse Prevention/CSAP) and Grants Management Specialists (Division of Grants Management/DGM) at the U.S. Department of Health and Human Services (HHS), Substance Abuse and Mental Health Services Administration (SAMHSA).
+The DFC Program is overseen by ONDCP, with day-to-day management conducted by Government Project Officers (Center for Substance Abuse Prevention/CSAP) and Grants Management Specialists (Division of Grants Management/DGM) at the U.S. Department of Health and Human Services (HHS), Substance Abuse and Mental Health Services Administration (SAMHSA).

 What DFC Funds